NWSS Replacement Project - About the NWSS Site

-During the early years of development in New Westminster, some areas of the property were used as burial grounds.
+During the early years of New Westminster, some areas of the property were used as burial grounds.
 The Chinese community in particular have a deep connection to the property, as original Chinese settlers would have been buried in what was then called the New Westminster Public Cemetery.
 The cemetery began as a small one-acre site on Douglas Road (now Eighth Street) in 1861.
 As demand increased, the cemetery was expanded, with new lands being cleared for use by both city and provincial institutions.

 2016 Heritage Investigation Results

 Field investigations in and adjacent to the anticipated location of the new school, led by Golder Associates archaeologists, did not identify any burial areas or historic materials and features associated with past cemetery use.